-Jaimee Foxworth originally played the role of the youngest Winslow child, Judy.
-The combination of her character having little to do and Foxworth's request for a salary increase led producers to simply write her off the series.
-Later episodes revised the show's history so that Judy never existed and the only two Winslow children were Eddie and Laura.
+Jaimee Foxworth originally played Judy, the youngest Winslow child.
+Her character had little screen time.
+When Foxworth requested a salary increase, producers wrote her off the series.
+Later episodes revised the show's history so Judy never existed.

-The character of Steve Urkel was named after a friend of one of the producers, and was only supposed to appear once.
-However, the audience's response was so overwhelmingly positive that the producers decided to make Urkel a regular character.
-The character spawned a series of merchandise including a talking doll, trading cards, posters, books, lunch boxes and T-shirts.
-It even had its own limited edition cereal.
+The character of Steve Urkel was named after a producer's friend.
+He was only supposed to appear once, but the audience's response was so overwhelmingly positive that the producers decided to make Urkel a regular character.
+Urkel merchandise included a talking doll, trading cards, posters, books, lunch boxes, T-shirts, and a limited-edition cereal.

 The theme song for the first five episodes was "What a Wonderful World" by Louis Armstrong.
 The series' more familiar theme, "As Days Go By", was first used in episode six.
-The original ABC broadcasts, as well as the later airings on ABC Family, for episodes from the first three seasons use an extended version of the "As Days Go By" theme accompanied by clips from selected episodes.
-Syndication edits of "Family Matters" feature the abbreviated version of the theme used in season 4 through 6.
-On the ABC Family airings, there is an extended opening sequence, which presumably has not been used since the series originally aired on ABC.
+For the first 3 seasons of the original ABC broadcasts, and later airings on ABC Family, episodes use an extended version of the "As Days Go By" theme, accompanied by clips from selected episodes.
+Syndication edits of "Family Matters" use the abbreviated version of the theme used in seasons 4 through 6.
+ABC Family airings use an extended opening sequence.

-Musical guests of the series include New Edition, Dave Koz, Shanice Wilson, Tracie Spencer, Freddie Jackson, Missy Elliott, Ziggy Marley & The Melody Makers, Portrait, All 4 One, Immature, MC Lyte, Donna Summer, and Shai.
+Musical guests included New Edition, Dave Koz, Shanice Wilson, Tracie Spencer, Freddie Jackson, Missy Elliott, Ziggy Marley and The Melody Makers, Portrait, All 4 One, Immature, MC Lyte, Donna Summer, and Shai.